 This assumes that AI works.
 How many people are merely making this assumption?

 Problem #2: The Assumption That AI Always Fixes Problems

 A large segment of the population in the IT space has dropped its guard with regards to AI.
 AI is assumed to be effective without evidence being requested that it is effective or worth the effort and expense.
 And how does everyone seem to know that AI is effective?
 Well, a large number of people are certainly writing about AI, nearly all of them with a financial bias.

 This is not evidence that AI works or that companies are getting a return on their AI investments.

 There is a fundamental misunderstanding as to what AI/ML can do.
 There are just too many people not testing the algorithm before making the claims.
 This is well explained by the facile coverage of McDonald’s announcement on AI for their menus that we cover in the article How Awful Was the Coverage of the McDonald’s AI Acquisition.

 Problem #3: Allocating Any Improvement to AI Without Asking the Question of Whether AI Was the Best Approach to Use

-If a minor observation is made, it is assumed that no other method by AI could have concluded.
-However, AI (which is mostly just ML algorithms that have been around for decades) AI is one of the highest overhead ways to arrive at an insight.
+If a minor observation is made, it is assumed that AI could have concluded no other method.
+However, AI (which is mostly just ML algorithms that have been around for decades) is one of the highest overhead ways to arrive at an insight.
 These companies are going to quit AI.
-Its too much work and the results are spotty.
+It’s too much work, and the results are spotty.